trustoverip/tswg-keri-specification/spec/spec.md

 [[def: Key-State]]

-~ intitially key-state is establised through an inception event, containing information about the current keys, next keys, current and next thresholds and configutation information.
-Subsequent events alter the key-state.
+~ a set of currently authoritative keypairs for an AID and any other information necessary to secure or establish control authority over an AID.
+This includes current keys, next keys, current thresholds, next thresholds, and configuration.
+A key-state of an AID is first established through an inception event and may be altered by subsequent rotation events.

 [//]: # (KERI foundational overview {#sec:content})